behnamyazdan/PythonForDataEngineeringCourse/README.md

 - [**Assignment 2 :** Exploratory Data Analysis (EDA) using Pandas, NumPy, and Matplotlib](https://github.com/behnamyazdan/PythonForDataEngineeringCourse/blob/main/02-DataManipulationAndAnalysis/PythonDataAnalysisAssignments.md#exploratory-data-analysis-eda-using-pandas-numpy-and-matplotlib)

 ## 04: Web Scraping & APIs
-**Web Crawling with Requests, BeautifulSoup and Selenium**

-- Introduction to APIs
+- Introduction to Web Scraping and APIs
-- Accessing data from APIs
+- Basics of HTML, CSS, and JavaScript
+  - Introduction to HTML
+  - Introduction to CSS
-- Introduction to web scraping
+  - Introduction to JavaScript
-- Working with HTML structure
+- Getting Started with Web Scraping Using Python
+  - HTTP Requests
+  - HTTP Response
+  - Fetch Web Pages Using Requests Library
-- Scraping data from websites using BeautifulSoup
+  - Parsing HTML with BeautifulSoup

+- Handling Pagination and Dynamic Content
+  - Techniques for scraping multiple pages.
+  - Dealing with infinite scroll and load-more buttons.

-- Handling dynamic content with Selenium (JavaScript rendering)
+- Working with APIs
-- Parsing data from web pages

-**Assignment:** Ass4
+  - Using the Requests library to make API calls.

+  - Error handling and status codes.

+**Assignment 1:** Scraping Jobinja website, fetch last year jobs information and save into a CSV file.

 ## 05: Object-Oriented Programming